rickets100/Coaster-Tycoon/readme.md

 We're going to now combine the two models we have created in order to add new features:

 * Update the parks destroy handler so that we delete rides associated with that park when we delete the park.
 You will likely need to use `Promise.all()` and/or the Knex.js [whereIn](http://knexjs.org/#Builder-whereIn) method.
 Alternatively, you can look into the [CASCADE](https://www.postgresql.org/docs/8.2/static/ddl-constraints.html) constraint.
+* Update the rides new and edit pages so that the parks are dynamically pulled from the database.
 * On the parks index page we want to show the number of rides that park has.
 * On the parks show page, we want to list all the rides at the park with a link to each ones show page.
 * On the ride show page we want to provide a link back to the park where it is located.